 Mike explained: “Initially I was a little apprehensive about the franchise.
 I did not know much about them, but my perception was that a franchise would dictate a lot of what I do and how I do it.
 And once I started investigating, I actually like the franchise model.
 And now, I like it even more that I have been a part of it.”

-A buyer is as eager to close as any seller.
-Both the seller and the buyer want to close the sale as soon as possible.
+A buyer is as eager to close as any seller. – Any business seller will want to hand over his business into capable hands as soon as possible.
 The same can be said about a buyer who has set his sights on buying a business.
-Although he is eager to close the deal, the buyer will, however, take as much time as needed during due diligence .
+Although he is eager to close the deal, the buyer will, however, take as much time as needed during due diligence.

-A buyer expects the transition to take longer.
-Sellers often provide 30 to 60 days as transition period to train the buyer on everything he needs to know to run the business effectively.
+A buyer expects the transition to take longer. – Sellers often provide anywhere between 30 and 60 days as a transition period to train the buyer on everything he needs to know to run the business effectively.

 A buyer will look at opportunities for growth. – A buyer will be interested in buying a business that is not only profitable but also has the potential to grow.
 As Mike expected, the business’s revenue increased.
 Along with growth, he also added new members to his team.
 He has been looking into further development in terms of product quality and software and targeting underdeveloped sectors like hospitals.